hdossot/jedha-flask-todo-app/README.md

 - Need to build Docker image and have Docker install in the production server

 ## Team contributors
-This app was developed during Jedha Bootcamp
+The base code of this app was developed during Jedha Bootcamp and customizes on my own

 ## References
 This repository is freely usable